-Upper Peninsula Telephone Company ("UPTC") owns a total of approximately 56 acres at 15 sites located in the Upper Peninsula of Michigan.
+Upper Peninsula Telephone Company ("UPTC") owns a total of approximately 95 acres at 15 sites located in the Upper Peninsula of Michigan.
 Its host central office switching equipment and administrative and commercial offices, consisting of 11,200 square feet, are located in Carney, Michigan.
-In addition, UPTC owns 23 other smaller facilities housing garage, warehouse and central office switching equipment; and over 1,648 miles of copper cable and approximately 425 miles of fiber optic cable.
+In addition, UPTC owns 23 other smaller facilities housing garage, warehouse and central office switching equipment; and over 1,825 miles of copper cable and approximately 600 miles of fiber optic cable

-Michigan Central Broadband Company, L.L.C. ("MCBC"), a wholly-owned subsidiary of UPTC which became operational in late 2009, owns the four exchanges formerly held by UPTC in the Lower Peninsula of Michigan.
+Michigan Central Broadband Company, LLC ("MCBC"), a wholly-owned subsidiary of UPTC which became operational in late 2009, owns the four exchanges formerly held by UPTC in the Lower Peninsula of Michigan.
 MCBC owns approximately two acres of land at four sites, which are used for central office switches, garages and warehousing.
-It also owns approximately 495 miles of copper cable and 32 miles of fiber optic cable.
+It also owns approximately [495] miles of copper cable and [32] miles of fiber optic cable.

 Central Scott Telephone Company ("Central Scott") owns 3 acres of land at 5 sites.
 Its main office in Eldridge, Iowa, contains 3,104 square feet of office and 341 square feet of storage space.
 In addition, it has 3,360 square feet of garage space and 2,183 square feet utilized for its switching facilities.
-Central Scott has 367 miles of copper cable and 72 miles of fiber optic cable.
-Its subsidiary CS Technologies has 5 miles of copper cable and 33 miles of fiber optic cable.
+Central Scott has 368 miles of copper cable and 73 miles of fiber optic cable.
+Its subsidiary, CS Technologies has 5 miles of copper cable and 39 miles of fiber optic cable.
 All of these properties are encumbered under mortgages held by CoBank.

 CentraCom and its subsidiaries and affiliates own a total of 9.8 acres at sixteen sites, and have an additional 3.8 acres at twenty-three sites which are under leases, permits or easements.
 These sites are located in the central, northeastern and midwestern areas of Utah.
 CentraCom's principal operating facilities are located in Fairview, Utah, where it owns a commercial office building containing 14,400 square feet, and a plant office and central office building containing 5,200 square feet.
 In addition, it has 1,604 square feet of office space, 2,795 square feet of warehouse space, 6,595 square feet of vehicle maintenance facilities, 4,952 square feet of protective cover and three rental homes.
 CentraCom owns smaller facilities used mainly for housing central office switching equipment with a total of 11,265 square feet in 26 various locations.
-In addition, the company owns 1,012 miles of copper cable, 388 miles of coaxial cable and 951 miles of fiber optic cable running through rights-of-way within its 10,483 square mile service area.
-All of CentraCom's properties are encumbered under mortgages held by the RUS, Far West Bank and CoBank.
+In addition, the company owns 1,012 miles of copper cable, 388 miles of coaxial cable and 1,073 miles of fiber optic cable running through rights-of-way within its 10,483 square mile service area.